turingschool/curriculum-site/module3/lessons/react_ideabox.md

 <section class="call-to-action">
 ### Explore

-* Try assigning  an empty array to the state of our App data .
+* What if we didn't have any dummyIdeas to start?
+  * In your useState line of code, replace the dummyIdeas with an empty array so that our ideas state starts as an empty array.
 * What happens?
 Why?
 * What would make for a better user experience?
 </section>